EFTEC/MiniLang/README.md

 #### evalAllLogic x 1000

 * We call the method reset() and separate() 1 time
-* And we call the method evalAllLogic() 1000 times.
+* And we call the method evalAllLogic(true) 1000 times.
 * Speed: 0.002387 seconds.
 Comparison: 3.84% (smaller is better)

 #### (reset+separate2+evalAllLogic2) x 1000